aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

 .. _Skate With Intention: https://www.facebook.com/pg/girlslongboardcrew/

-CTR, meanwhile, have taken the issue to heart more deeply, with a "Diversity and Inclusivity" Committee operating since 2017 to work on all aspects of recruitment, retention and support of all types of people in South Africa.
+CTR, meanwhile, have taken the issue to heart more deeply, with a "Diversity and Inclusivity Committee" operating since 2017 to work on all aspects of recruitment, retention and support of all types of people in South Africa.
 At present, they're working on both cultural improvements (increased awareness of privilege and bias, and actively addressing issues when they arise; changes to their league Constitution where necessary to improve inclusivity) and exploring other avenues for tackling this complex problem.

 Whilst we've talked about the problems of Roller Derby *within* South Africa, the elephant in the room is the problem of Roller Derby *outside* South Africa; or, rather, how far away all the rest of it is.